Ferada/cl-tuples-old/README.md

 	(setf (vector2d-fill-pointer v) x)              ;; sets fill pointer (vector2d-array-dimensions v)                   ;; returns number of vector2d's array can hold

 In addition a small convienince reader syntax is implemented - #{ x y z } is equivalent to (values x y z) as client code of this library is likely to manipulate many multiple values.

+Note that the code cl-tuples generates is implementation agnostic: it is heavily predicated on the assumption that your implementation does a good job of optimising multiple value calls.
+If this is not the case, then the convienence of the array - related functions are probably the only good reason to use this library.